jasonsbarr/SimplyJavaScript/README.md

 -   Reactive libraries
     -   Bacon.js
     -   Rx.js
-    -   Cycle.js
-    -   Most.js
-    -   xstream.js

 #### 48. Programming the browser: `Window` and the Document Object Model

--   Build a component-based UI to abstract away DOM objects and manipulations with Riot.js
+-   Build a component-based, reactive UI with modern state management principles

 #### 49. Additional browser and Web APIs